-Since the infinitives are identified as reduced subordinate clauses which depend on the main verb of the main clause, these constructions will obtain temporal information and reference to the subject through the connection with the rest of the sentence (Hernanz, 1999).
-Something comparable occurs with Subjunctive Clauses, so it can be pointed out that there is an alternation with infinitival phrases, which allows us to derive the meaning that arises from this sort of constructions with subjunctive verbs.
+Since the infinitives are identified as reduced subordinate clauses which depend on the main verb of the main clause, these constructions will obtain temporal information and reference to the subject through the connection with the rest of the sentence.
+Something similar occurs with Subjunctive Clauses, so it can be pointed out that there is an alternation with infinitival phrases, which behave equally and that allows us to derive the meaning related to the Subjunctive that arise from this sort of constructions.